Non-dialable point: Manual exchanges

+On a complex manual routing through multiple points, it was standard practice for the operator to ring the original subscriber back once a call was ready.

 Not all manual telephone exchanges were non-dialable points.
 Some were equipped with apparatus which displayed the called number to an operator when an outside call arrived from an automated dial exchange; this panel call indicator or coded-call indicator working would have made them dialable points from other exchanges, despite the absence of local dial.